jswu18/jswu18.github.io/blog-posts/the-kernel-stein-discrepancy.md

 #### Cauchy Distribution

-Let's also visaulise the Stein kernel for a fat-tailed distribution, base kernel that is wider, and evaluating at $$k(x, y=1)$$.
-In this example, the resulting Stein kernel is quite complex, but we can see how it is constructed with a series of simpler components.
+Let's also visaulise the Stein kernel for a fat-tailed distribution, base kernel that is wider, and evaluating at $$k(x, y=1)$$:

 <figure class="image" align="center">
   <img src="the-kernel-stein-discrepancy/cauchy_and_imq_kernel.png" width="80%">